-In earlier work, I focused on the clashes between health social movements and biomedical experts.
-In my 2023 Social Studies of Science paper, I explain how a group of people with type 1 diabetes who engineered an open-source artificial pancreas “routinized” their lay expertise.
-And in my 2020 Social Studies of Science paper, I demonstrate how contemporary HIV/AIDS activists challenged clinical researchers’ definition of being “at risk” for HIV.
+My earlier work focused on clashes between health social movements and biomedical experts.
+In my 2023 Social Studies of Science paper, I introduce the concept of the “routinization” of lay expertise to explain how a group of biohackers came to collaborate with the credentialed experts whom they once rebuked.
+And in my 2020 Social Studies of Science paper, I demonstrate how contemporary HIV/AIDS activists challenged epidemiologists’ definition of being “at risk” for HIV.

 My research is funded by the National Science Foundation and Northwestern’s Buffett Institute for Global Affairs.
 I was recently interviewed by Northwestern’s TGS Spotlight.